rbgvictoria/keybase_model/docs/processing-key-files.md

 Large keys, of which we have quite a few in KeyBase, are often split into smaller sub-keys (**figure 15**).
-Currently KeyBase does not deal with subkeys, but merging sub-keys into one big key is the largest (and perhaps the only) source of reticulations, so it is a high priority for me to fix this in the new version.
+Currently KeyBase does not deal with subkeys, but merging sub-keys into one big key is the largest (and perhaps only) source of reticulations, so it is a high priority for me to fix this in the new version.
 Sub-keys are much more straightforward to deal with than and are much preferable to reticulations and if KeyBase can deal with sub-keys, we might not